How EU Digital Product Security Rules Safeguard Digital Products

 Visual representation of products under the EU digital product security rules, including drones and cloud software.

-• Consumer IoT devices: smart TVs, wearables, cameras
+• Consumer IoT devices like smart TVs, cameras, and wearables

 Product TypeCRA RequirementsPractical Action